jawah/niquests/docs/user/quickstart.rst

 encoding, and then set ``r.encoding``.
 This will let you use ``r.text`` with the correct encoding.

-Requests will also use custom encodings in the event that you need them.
-If you have created your own encoding and registered it with the ``codecs`` module, you can simply use the codec name as the value of ``r.encoding`` and Requests will handle the decoding for you.
+Niquests will also use custom encodings in the event that you need them.
+If you have created your own encoding and registered it with the ``codecs`` module, you can simply use the codec name as the value of ``r.encoding`` and Niquests will handle the decoding for you.

 Binary Response Content
 -----------------------